Consumer medicine information

 Infusion bags.

-For infusion solutions prepared with diluents listed, see Section 4.2 Dose and Method of Administration, the following chemical and physical in-use stability has been demonstrated (from initial vial puncture):
+For infusion solutions prepared with diluents listed in Section 4.2 Dose and Method of Administration, the following chemical and physical in-use stability has been demonstrated (from initial vial puncture):

 Infusion solutions with concentration of ceftazidime of 8 mg/mL - up to 12 hours at 2-8°C, followed by up to 4 hours at room temperature.